cubed-dev/cubed/docs/user-guide/scaling.md

 There are different types of scaling to consider in distributed computing:

-Horizontal versus Vertical Scaling: Horizontal scaling refers to adding more machines to the system to improve its throughput, while vertical scaling means enhancing the speed & resources of an existing machine (or replacing it with a larger one with more resources).
+Horizontal versus Vertical Scaling: Horizontal scaling refers to adding more machines to the system to improve its throughput, while vertical scaling means upgrading an existing machine to a larger one with more speed and resources.

 Weak versus Strong Scaling: Strong scaling is defined as how the solution time varies with the number of processors for a fixed total problem size.
 Weak scaling is defined as how the solution time varies with the number of processors for a fixed problem size per processor.